Metropolitan District Homeowners’ Rights Task Force

 Profiting off the backs of the residents

-by Beltalowda, 12 months ago
+by Beltalowda, over 2 years ago

 We have been a resident of Sterling Ranch, located near Roxborough State Park, since the early summer of 2020.
 It seemed like a great community and location to raise our young kids in.
 Let us start with the positives: our neighbors are great, we like the location in Douglas County, and enjoy the amenities of our house.
 Unfortunately, this is all tarnished by the shady and possible illegal practices of the developers and owners.